themesmandu/postmandu/readme.txt

 === Postmandu ===
 Contributors: Themesmandu
-Tags: blog, entertainment, custom-background, custom-colors, custom-logo, custom-menu, featured-images, footer-widgets, left-sidebar, one-column, right-sidebar, theme-options, threaded-comments, translation-ready, accessibility-ready
+Tags: blog, entertainment, custom-background, custom-colors, custom-logo, custom-menu, featured-images, footer-widgets, left-sidebar, one-column, right-sidebar, theme-options, threaded-comments, translation-ready, accessibility-ready, sticky-post
 Requires at least: 5.3
 Tested up to: 5.3
-Requires PHP: 7.0
+Requires PHP: 5.6
 Stable tag: 1.0.0
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Postmandu is best suited for podcast websites.
+Perfect for podcasters, youtubers, streamers, radio hosts, comedians, influencers, motivational speaker and bloggers.

 == Description ==
+Postmandu is a clean, modern responsive WordPress theme focused on podcast sites.
-Postmandu is best suited for podcast websites.
-Perfect for podcasters, youtubers, streamers, radio hosts, comedians, influencers, motivational speaker and bloggers.
+This theme is intended for podcasters, youtubers, streamers, radio hosts, comedians, influencers, motivational speaker and bloggers.
+With the organized and attractive layouts, it is much easier to display your robust content throughout the theme.
+Postmandu is completely responsive and thus compatible with all kinds of modern browsers.
+You can easily upload episodes and publish it or schedule it.
+The sample demo content is just one click away with the import feature.
+This helps you quickly overview what the theme has to offer.
+Documentation http://themesmandu.com/documentation/postmandu/.

 == Installation ==